-4. Run the encryptIP script on each RTL file you want to encrypt.
+4. Run the encryptlP script on each RTL file you want to encrypt.

-The following example encrypts the Verilog plain_ip.v file into an encrypted file called protected_ip.v, using AES128-cbc encryption.
-The session key is MY_AES_SAMPLEKEY.
-See Syntax, on page 28 in the Reference Manual for details about the syntax and required parameters.
+The following example encrypts the Verilog plain\ip.v file into an encrypted file called protected\ip.v, using AES128-cbc encryption.
+The session key is MY\AES\SAMPLEKEY.
+See Syntax, on page 36 in the Reference Manual for details about the syntax and required parameters.

-''' perl encryptIP -in plain_ip.v -out protected_ip.v -c aes128-cbc -k MY AES SAMPLEKEY -bd 16OCT2007 -om plaintext -v '''
+''' perl encryptIP -in plain_ip.v -out protected_ip.v -c aes128-cbc -k MY_AES_SAMPLEKEY -bd 160CT2007 -om plaintext -v '''